 - Does it make sense?
 If not, what’s broken about it?
 Do the users have what they need to understand what’s going on?
 Do they have the right controls to tell what changes they want?

-- How well would it work in the real world?
+- How would it would it work in the real world?

-- Does it fit with the rest of what we know about the show’s diegesis (how things work in their reality, not ours)?
+- Does it fit with the rest of what I know about the show’s diegesis (how things work in their reality, not ours)?
 Does it conflict?